LakshyAAAgrawal/TOCC/README.md

    }
    ```
 3. The ```<symbolk>``` above is a single alpha-numeric character specifying the symbol for making the transition from ```<statei>``` to ```<statej>```.
-4. Corresponding to each state, transition rule must be specified for each letter of the alphabet.
+4. (Only for DFA) Corresponding to each state, transition rule must be specified for each letter of the alphabet.

 ## Example Language Code
 1. The following DFA checks if the string over {0,1} contains even number of 1 or not: